gravitational/teleport/docs/4.2/aws_terraform_guide.md

 Teleport's tunnel interface will be available via the same network load balancer with an AWS-controlled hostname on port 3024.
 This allows trusted clusters and nodes connected via node tunnelling to access the cluster.

-You can get the hostname of the proxy/tunnel network load balancer if needed with this command:
+After deploying, you can get the hostname of the proxy/tunnel network load balancer if needed with this command:

 ```bash
 $ aws elbv2 describe-load-balancers --names "${TF_VAR_cluster_name}-proxy" --query "LoadBalancers[*].DNSName" --output text